• App

 The Traditional Room with a king sized bed

-Sheraton Universal Hotel is an easy 8-minute walk from Universal Studios Hollywood and CityWalk.
-Its recently renovated rooms offer modern comfort with floor-to-ceiling views of the Hollywood Hills.
+Sheraton Universal Hotel is a minute drive from Universal Studios Hollywood and CityWalk.
+Its rooms offer modern comfort with floor-to-ceiling views of the Hollywood Hills.
 With a complimentary shuttle, great dining options, and an outdoor pool for the kids, it’s a convenient pick for families and fans who want to stay close to the fun.

 3. Knott's Berry Farm